-Dark and OCaml are very similar.
-Here's an OCaml function:
+Dark and F# and ReScript are very similar.
+Here's an example function in F#:

 This is a function called

 someFunction, which takes one argument, an